-In this phase the Defence of India Rules were introduced by the government.
-The Second World War brought about rapid changes in the whole economic structures and also in the whole economic structures and also in the field of industrial relations.
-The necessity of keeping production at the highest level without interruption and interests of the workers to have their share in the abnormal war profits let the government to introduce the Defence of India rules in January, 1942.
-The Defence of India Rules in effect empowered the government to make general or special orders to suit local requirements, to prohibit strikes or lockout, to refer any dispute for conciliation or adjudication, to require employers to observe such terms and condition of employment as might be specified and to enforce the decisions of adjudicators.
-According to Rule 81A of Defence of India Rules, "if in the opinion of central government it is necessary or expedient so to do for securing the defence of British India, the public safety, the maintenance of public order, or the efficient prosecution of war or for maintaining supplies and services essential to life of the community, the central government may by general or special orders applying generally or to specified areas make provisions as to:
+In this phase were introduced by the government.
+The Second World War brought about rapid changes in the whole economic structures and also in the field of industrial relations.
+The necessity of keeping production at the highest level without interruption and interests of the workers to have their share in the abnormal war profits let the government to introduce the Defence of India rules in January, 1942. in effect empowered the government to make general or special orders to suit local requirements, to prohibit strikes or lockout, to refer any dispute for conciliation or adjudication, to require employers to observe such terms and enforce the condition of employment as might be specified and to decisions of adjudicators.
+According to Rule 81A of Defence of India Rules, "if in the opinion of central government it is necessary or expedient so to do for securing the defence of British India, the public safety, the maintenance of public order, or the efficient prosecution of war or for maintaining supplies and services essential to life of the community, applying generally or to specified areas make provisions as to:

-(a) For prohibiting, subject to the provisions of the order, a strike or lock-out in the connection with any trade dispute;

-(b) For requiring employers, workmen, or both to observe for such period as may be specified in order such terms and conditions of employment as may be determined in accordance of the order;

-(c)For referring trade disputes for conciliation or adjudication in the manner provided for the same in the order;

-(d) For enforcing for such period as any be specified in the order all or any of the decisions of the authority to whom a trade dispute has been referred for adjudication;

-(e)For any accidental or supplementary matters which appear to the central government necessary or expedient for the purpose of the order.
+- (a) For prohibiting, the order, a strike or lock-out in the connection with any trade dispute; - (b)For requiring employers, workmen, or both to observe in order such terms - and conditions of employment as may be determined in accordance of the order; - (c)For referring trade disputes for conciliation or adjudication in the manner provided for the same in the order; (d)For enforcing for such period as any be specified in the order decisions of the authority to whom a trade dispute has been referred for adjudication; - (e)For any accidental or supplementary matters which appear to the central government necessary or expedient order.